The Car Selection Explained

 Every member organisation of Euro NCAP sponsors the assessment of at least one car model per year.
 They may choose a vehicle which is of relevance to their own domestic market or one which is particularly important in a certain market segment.
 In addition, vehicle manufacturers can sponsor their own cars.
 The process followed is exactly the same for both cases.

 What Car Variant Does Euro NCAP Test ?

-When a car has been nominated for testing, Euro NCAP asks the manufacturer for information about the best-selling variant and the fitment of safety equipment accross Europe.
+When a car has been nominated for testing, Euro NCAP asks the manufacturer for information about the best-selling variant and the fitment of safety equipment across Europe.
 From this information the test variant is derived.
 In general, the test variant must have safety equipment fitted as standard.
 In exceptional cases, Euro NCAP allows optional technology to be fitted on the test variant, but only if the option is available on a high number of cars sold and only for a short introduction period.
+From 2016, all cars have a basic rating, for which Euro NCAP uses a car fitted only with standard equipment.
+Some cars also have an optional, second star rating for which a car fitted with an additional ‘safety pack’ is used.
+For previous years, Euro NCAP tested cars which, in general, had only standard safety equipment.
+In exceptional cases, Euro NCAP allowed optional technology to be fitted on the test variant, but only if the option was available on a high number of cars sold and only for a short introduction period.

 Where Does Euro NCAP Get the Cars for Testing ?